algogrit/presentation-go-fundamentals/slides.md

 ### Methods

+---
+class: center, middle

-- Methods are known as receivers or receiver functions in Go
+Methods are known as receivers or receiver functions in Go

 ---